Federated Over-Air Subspace Tracking from Incomplete and Corrupted Data

 \subsubsection{Related Work}

-Provable ST with missing or corrupted data (ST-miss and RST-miss) in the centralized setting has been extensively studied in past work \cite{petrels, grouse_global, rrpcp_perf, rrpcp_dynrpca, rrpcp_tsp19, eldar_jmlr_ss}.
-All existing results are either partial guarantees (need assumptions on intermediate algorithm estimates; do not provide a set of assumptions on algorithm inputs that guarantee that the algorithm output is close to the quantity of interest) \cite{petrels, grouse_global, rrpcp_perf,eldar_jmlr_ss} or assume piecewise constant subspace change \cite{rrpcp_dynrpca, rrpcp_tsp19}.
-This assumption is often not valid in practice, e.g, there is no reason for a ``subspace change time'' in case of slow changing video backgrounds.
-Existing works assume it in order to obtain simple guarantees for $\epsilon$-accurate subspace recovery for any $\epsilon>0$ (in the noise-free case) or for any $\epsilon$ larger than the noise-level (in the noisy case).
+Provable ST with missing or corrupted data (ST-miss and RST-miss) in the centralized setting has been extensively studied in past work \cite{petrels, grouse_global, rrpcp_perf, rrpcp_dynrpca, rrpcp_tsp19, eldar_jmlr_ss}. { Provable analyses can be one of two kinds -- ones that come with a {\em complete guarantee or correctness result} and ones that come with only a {\em partial guarantee}.
+By {\em complete guarantee or correctness result}, we mean a result that makes assumptions only on the inputs to the algorithm (the observed data and the algorithm initialization if any) and guarantees that, the algorithm output will be close to the true value of the quantity of interest, either at all times, or after a finite delay.
+If a guarantee does not do this, we refer to it as a {\em partial guarantee}.
+Most existing works \cite{petrels, grouse_global, rrpcp_perf,eldar_jmlr_ss, rst_new} are partial guarantees.
+Although, \cite{rrpcp_dynrpca, rrpcp_tsp19} obtain {complete guarantees}, these works impose a piecewise constant subspace change assumption.} This assumption is often not valid in practice, e.g, there is no reason for a ``subspace change time'' in case of slowly changing video backgrounds.
+The results of \cite{rrpcp_dynrpca, rrpcp_tsp19} assume it in order to obtain simple guarantees for $\epsilon$-accurate subspace recovery for any $\epsilon>0$ (in the noise-free case) or for any $\epsilon$ larger than the noise-level (in the noisy case).

 The only other existing works that also study unsupervised learning algorithms with noisy algorithm iterations are \cite{noisy_pm, improved_npm}; both these works study the noisy iteration version of the power method (PM) for computing the top $r$ singular vectors of a given data matrix.
 In these works, noise is deliberately added to each algorithm iterate in order to ensure privacy of the data matrix.